vippsas/vipps-psp-api/vipps-psp-api.md

 }
 ```

-Where networkToken is the Network token of the card, up to 19 digits.
+Where networkToken is the Network token of the card, up to 16-19 digits.
 A full replacement of the PAN and should be set in the DE02 field.

-TVV is the cryptogram for processing with this token Alphabetic, numeric; maximum 28 characters.
-To be added to the DE55 field.
+TVV is the cryptogram for processing with this token Alphabetic, numeric; maximum 28 characters. (pending more information) To be added to the DE55 field.

 ### Token Requestor Ids